ben-cart3r/terraform-template/README.md

 ### Validating

-The validate the terraform configuration:
+To validate the terraform configuration:

 ```shell
 make validate